mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 Group Messages are Direct Messages that have conversations among three or more people.
 Both are visible only to the people involved.

-For more information on channels and how to manage them, `click here <https://docs.mattermost.com/help/getting-started/organizing-conversations.html>`__
+For more information on Channels and how to manage them, `click here <https://docs.mattermost.com/help/getting-started/organizing-conversations.html>`__

 **Messages**